Haysto Logo

 Choosing your mortgage interest type

-Along with choosing how you pay back your mortgage, you’ll also need to consider the interest type on your mortgage.
+Along with choosing how you pay back your mortgage, you’ll also need to consider the interest type.
 There’s a few different ones, and they can all affect your mortgage differently.

 Fixed Rate